It is a great pleasure to be here tonight in tribute to the fifty years of B'nai Zion and in honor of the special mission of the Jewish National Fund.

 There have always been skeptics scoffing at the possibility of making deserts gloom and rocky soils productive.
 In this regard, our own history as a nation and Israel's have many parallels - in the diversity of their origins, in their capacity to reach the unattainable, in the receptivity to new ideas and social experimentation.

-But on the great American Plains – as decades later in the great Palestinian Plains and valleys – determined settlers learned the truth of the epigram that “Rain Follows the Plough”.
-By 1881, a great Western town builder and scientist, Charles Dana Wilber, was saying: “In this miracle of progress, the plough was the advance messenger – the unerring prophet – the procuring cause.”
+But on the great American Plains – as decades later in the great Palestinian Plains and valleys – determined settlers learned the truth of the epigram that "Rain Follows the Plough."
+By 1881, a great Western town builder and scientist, Charles Dana Wilber, was saying: "In this miracle of progress, the plough was the advance messenger – the unerring prophet – the procuring cause.”

 These words sound deep resonances in the minds and memories of those who have observed the gradual Zionist fulfillment in Israel.
 History records several such breakthroughs – great efforts in which spiritual conviction and human endurance have combined to make realities out of prophecies.
-The Puritans in Massachusetts, the Mormons in Salt Lake City, and the Scotch Irish in the Western territories were all imbued with the truth of the old Jewish thought that a people can have only as much sky over its head as it has land under its feet.
+The Puritans in Massachusetts, the Mormons in Salt Lake City, and the Scotch Irish in the Western territories were all imbued with the truth of the old Jewish thought that a people can have only have as much sky over its head as it has land under its feet"

 The Jewish National Fund, which for forty-seven years foreshadowed the existence of an independent Jewish state, and assembled long in advance a perpetual trust in land for the Jewish people, symbolizes this magnificent achievement.
 Just as our own West has sustained progress against the impacts of serious farm depressions, crop failures, credit crises, and droughts, so too, Israel has had to exist on narrow margins of survival, on a constant climate of hostility and outside danger.
 Yet it has endured and its integrity remains unimpaired, and this success can be in a large measure attributed to the National Fund.